cloudhead/toto/README.md

 - articles are processed through a markdown converter (rdiscount) by default.
 - templating is done through **ERB**.
 - toto is built right on top of **Rack**.
-- comments are handled by disqus:(http://disqus.com)
+- comments are handled by [disqus](http://disqus.com)
 - individual articles can be accessed through urls such as _/2009/11/21/blogging-with-toto_
 - the archives can be accessed by year, month or day, wih the same format as above.
+- arbitrary metadata can be included in articles files, and accessed from the templates.

 synopsis
 --------